-To give your business the best chance of success, you need to invest in marketing.
+To give your business the best chance of success, you need to invest in marketing skills.
 For a simple reason: marketing provides visibility for your products and converts customers.

-Having said that, investing in marketing goes beyond just buying marketing tools and hoping for the best.
-Those tools will only be effective when your marketers have the skills to utilize them effectively.
+Having said that, investing in marketing skills goes beyond just buying marketing tools and hoping for the best.
+Those tools will only be effective when your marketers have the training to utilize them effectively.

 In this blog post, you’ll find 10 vital marketing skills that your business should start investing in today.

 Even though a lot of marketing is done online today, marketers still end up interacting with their co-workers and prospects.
 Of course, the medium has changed but the concept is still the same.

 You need to train your marketers on how to communicate and collaborate with other employees.
 Otherwise, the lack of proper interpersonal relationships in your business can lead to a poor employee experience (EX) for everybody.
 In fact, Salesforce found that improved EX led to improved CX, and companies that highly value EX saw almost double the revenue growth of those who don’t'.